kzisme/HnTagger/README.md

 Notes:

-- If your contentscript.js file is not running (but is valid js) check your manifest.json file to see how/when your script is being ran (document_end).
+- If your contentscript.js file is not running (but is valid js) check your manifest.json file to see how/when your script is being run (document_end).